-Surgical technologists are allied health professionals who are an integral part of the team of medical practitioners providing surgical care to patients in a variety of settings.

-The surgical technologist works under medical supervision to facilitate the safe and effective conduct of invasive surgical procedures.
+The Surgical Technology Associate of Applied Science degree enables learners to develop skills to support a team of medical professionals who provide surgical care to patients in a variety of settings.
+The surgical technologist works to facilitate the safe and effective conduct of invasive surgical procedures.
 This individual works under the supervision of a surgeon to ensure that the operating room or environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.

-A surgical technologist possesses expertise in the theory and application of sterile and aseptic technique and combines the knowledge of human anatomy, surgical procedures, and implementation tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.
+The Surgical Technology program prepares learners with expertise in the theory and application of sterile and aseptic technique and combines the knowledge of human anatomy, surgical procedures, and implementation tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.

-- 1. Apply healthcare and technological science principles to the perioperative environment. - 2.
+- Apply healthcare and technological science principles to the perioperative environment. - 2.
 Maintain principles of sterile technique in the surgical environment. - 3.
 Provide a safe, efficient and supportive environment for the patient. - 4.
 Prepare the patient, operating room and surgical team for the preoperative phase. - 5.
 Perform intraoperative case management in the scrub role. - 6.
-Perform postoperative case management. - 7.
-Function as an ethical, legal and professional member of the healthcare team as determined by governing bodies.
+Perform postoperative case management. - Function as an ethical, legal and professional member of the healthcare team as determined by governing bodies.

-Career/Job Titles

-Surgical Technologist
+- · Surgical Technologist

-Central Supply Technician
+- · Central Supply Technician

-Claims approver
+- · Claims Approver

-Private Scrub Technologist
+- · Private Scrub Technologist

-Scrub Surgical Technologist
+- · Scrub Surgical Technologist

-Second Assisting Technologist
+- · Second Assisting Technologist

-Laser/Endoscopic Technician
+- · Laser/Endoscopic Technician

-Tissue/Organ Procurement
+- · Tissue/Organ Procurement

-Courses taken before Credits
+Courses taken be Credits

 806-177 General Anatomy and Physiology 4

 501-101 Medical Terminology 3

 Credits 7

 Semester 1

 512-125 Introduction to Surgical Technology 4

 512-126 Surgical Technology Fundamentals 4

 512-127 Exploring Surgical Issues 2

 806-179 Advanced Anatomy and Physiology 4

 Credits 14

 Semester 2

 512-128 Surgical Technology Fundamentals 2 4

 512-129 Surgical Pharmacology 2

 512-130 Surgical Skills Application 2

 806-197 Microbiology 4

 801-136 English Composition 1 3

 Credits 15

 Semester 3

 801-198 Speech 3

 512-131 Surgical Interventions 1 4

 512-132 Surgical Technology Clinical 1 3

 512-133 Surgical Technology Clinical 2 3

 809-198 Introduction to Psychology 3

 Credits 16

-Semester 4

-809-196 Introduction to Sociology 3

-or 809-172 or Introduction to Diversity Studies

-512-135 Surgical Technology Clinical 3 3

-512-136 Surgical Technology Clinical 4 3

-512-142 Surgical Interventions 2 4

-Credits 13

-Total Credits 65